 - details of next of kin, family members and emergency contacts;

-Personal contact details, whether gift aided, emergency contacts and group details are stored online in the Third Age Trust’s Beacon Membership Management System.
+We store personal contact details, whether gift aided, emergency contacts, and group details online in the Third Age Trust’s Beacon Membership Management System.
 This system is stored on servers in the UK and all information is encrypted by a key specific to Shepton Mallet U3A.

 Special Categories of Personal Information